blindsidenetworks/scalelite/README.md

 * `RECORDING_UNPUBLISH_DIR`: Directory where unpublished recording files are placed to make them unavailable to the web server.
 Defaults to `/var/bigbluebutton/unpublished`
 * `SERVER_HEALTHY_THRESHOLD`: The number of times an offline server needs to responds successfully for it to be considered online.
 Defaults to **1**.
 If you increase this number, you should decrease `POLL_INTERVAL`
 * `SERVER_UNHEALTHY_THRESHOLD`: The number of times an online server needs to responds unsuccessfully for it to be considered offline.
 Defaults to **2**.
 If you increase this number, you should decrease `POLL_INTERVAL`
+* `USE_UUID`: If this is set, Scalelite will generate a UUID for each added server instead of using the hostname.

 ### Redis Connection (`config/redis_store.yml`)